Simplified AES (S-AES) Cipher Explained: Understanding Cryptographic Essentials

 modified from [1]

-The block cipher has a keysize of 16 bit and a blocksize of 16 bit.
+S-AES is a block cipher and it has a keysize of 16 bit and a blocksize of 16 bit.
 It consists of two rounds and a key expansion, which generates two additional round keys based on the provided 16-bit key.
 The first round consists of four building blocks, while the last round only uses three of these.
 In the following, we first shortly discuss the history of the S-AES cipher and after that each of the building blocks.
 Finally, we have a look at the key scheduling.

 1. The S-AES Cipher